Canop/resc/README.md

 Resc is developped by [Fives KEODS](https://www.fivesgroup.com/).

-This is a very preliminary version, without any kind of guarantee and not yet considered industrial grade.
+This is a preliminary version, without any kind of guarantee and not yet considered industrial grade.

 # License